Neeraj-Natu/machine-learning_in_finance/README.md

 There are a total of 4 different models used namely **Deep neural Network**, **Light-GBM**, **Random-Forest** and **LSTM** for training on same data and their performace is measured on the test data the metric used is R2 score for all the models to be consistent.

-The repository is meant to be followed along with this blog.
+The repository is meant to be followed along with this (https://medium.com/@natu.neeraj/exploring-machine-learning-in-finance-fe1c7ab45ca5 "blog.")

 To run the jupyter notebook please go to utils folder and start the jupyter notebook. below are the commands to do so: